 With the base secured, the next step is to fit the first frame to the house with fixtures that should have been supplied with the conservatory.
 All additional frames should then be positioned carefully with the help of a partner, before you join these together and fix them in place with special connectors.
 The same principle can then be applied to the doors, and you will usually need to install one interior opening that connects to the house and an exterior exit that leads to the outside.
 On a final note, you should then connect the final frame to the structure.

 #3 Add the Roof and Finish your Conservatory

 With the foundation and the external structure in place, the final part of the process involves the fitting of a roof ridge and rafters.
-Your rafters may need to be cut to size with a high powered circular saw, but once they have been prepared you can begin to build your roof ridge before securing it in place above the frames.
+Your rafters may need to be cut to size with a high powered circular saw and sanded down for smoothness, but once they have been prepared you can begin to build your roof ridge before securing it in place above the frames.
 The next step is to secure your rafters in place between the roof ridge and the hip bars, completing the framework of your roof and the conservatory as a whole.
 If desired, you can even fit polycarbonate roof glazing sheets over the rafters and a decorative roof cresting to create a more aesthetically pleasing finish.
 On a final note, remember to fit your clip-on guttering and drainpipes and glaze the framework of your structure.